How to Import Food Products into India

 The following licenses and registration would be required for importing food products into India.
 It is important to obtain these licenses or registrations prior to sending any food consignment to India.

-- Private Limited Company or LLP – Click here to lean more.
+- Private Limited Company or LLP – Click here to learn more.
 (This is optional.
 However, recommended as it improves transferability of the business and limits personal liability).

-- VAT Registration (Required for selling goods or products in India).
+- GST Registration (Required for selling goods or products in India).

 - Importer Exporter Code from DGFT (Required for importing or exporting goods)